woodpecker-ci/woodpecker/docs/docs/20-usage/20-pipeline-syntax.md

 ### `status`

-There are use cases for executing pipeline steps on failure, such as sending notifications for failed builds.
-Use the status constraint to override the default behavior and execute steps even when the build fails:
+There are use cases for executing pipeline steps on failure, such as sending notifications for failed pipelines.
+Use the status constraint to execute steps even when the pipeline fails:

 ```diff
 pipeline: